samilarinc/cvector/README.md

-cvector library works similar to the vector library used in C++.
-I defined similar functions to C++ vectors but with a struct based implementation instead of Object Oriented as in C++.
-Furthermore, also some string funcitons used in C++ (like cvector_find()).
+cppvector library is the newer and OOP added verison of my old library called cvector.
+This library works similar to the vector library used in C++.
+I implemented functions that are similar to the cvector library but this time with object oriented approach.